 So this week while I was out of town staying at a hotel, I happened on an article about singer-songwriter Leonard Cohen’s Jewishness and how it impacted his music.
 Knocked my socks off.
 I had heard his famous Hallelujah, but was not aware of his other music.
 Now I am.
-I wrote a journal entry late at night on a song from his last album.
+I wrote a journal entry late at night on a song from his final album.
 I won’t bother editing or cleaning it up.
 It is what it is.
 It’s heavy.

 His gravelly voice bears all of the gravitas of a man near death, weakened by the decay of his aging body.
 Haunting.

-Hineni, which is a word of obedient readiness, is what a faithful Jew says to God when summoned and called; even in the face of the “valley of the shadow of death.”
-But Cohen is not so willing to embrace this word, indeed “wants out” if the Dealer deals thus.
-He is not content to simply passively submit without protest against death into mystery.
-He wrestles, brawls with God.
-Like Abraham at Sodom (Genesis 18:16-33) and Jacob at Jabbok (Genesis 32:22-32) and Moses in the desert (Exodus 32:9-14) and Job in his anguish (Job 31) and Jeremiah in the face of plots (Jeremiah 20:7-18) and the psalmists moaning out of the suffering of exile and slaughter.
-Cohen refuses to accept the image of a God complicit in injustice — even if by permission.
+Hineni resonates with obedient readiness.
+It is what a faithful Jew says to God when summoned and called, even in the face of the “valley of the shadow of death.”
+But Cohen is not so willing to embrace this word in the face of such deep darkness.
+Indeed, he “wants out” if thus is how the Dealer deals.
+He will not simply submit without protest against death, without shouting of of the dark mystery.
+He contends with God, like Abraham at Sodom (Genesis 18:16-33), Jacob at Jabbok (Genesis 32:22-32), Moses in the desert (Exodus 32:9-14), Job in anguish (Job 31), Jeremiah in terror (Jeremiah 20:7-18; Lamentations), Esther facing genocide, the psalmists crying out from the suffering of catastrophe, exile, slaughter.

-“Vilified, crucified in the human frame” — while it’s easy to imagine in this a Christian meaning, for a Jew the very fact that God’s image is marred by human cruelty causes quaking dissonance.
-A shattering and terrifying paradox, really, as image slays image.
+“Vilified, crucified in the human frame.”
+Easy to imagine in this a Christian meaning.
+But for a Jew, the very fact that God’s image is marred by human cruelty causes insufferable dissonance.
+A shattering paradox, as divine image slays divine image.
 Genesis 9:5-6.
-Cain, Abel; and the slaughter-bench of of history’s endless procession of iconoclastic/image-smashing murderers.
-Permitted, okay; but permitted to “murder and maim?”
-Why such horrific latitude?
-He wonders, grinds within….How does this work in the divine economy?
+The slaughter-bench of of history’s endless procession of image-smashing murderers.
+Permitted o “murder and maim.”
+Why such horrificly expansive latitude?
+How does this work in a divine economy?
 A paradox to blame?
-Or is their a deeper protest at work in God Himself?
+But what comes of this paradox’s unresolved tensions?
+Is their a deeper protest at work in God Himself?

 I am the man who has seen affliction under the rod of his wrath; he has driven and brought me into darkness without any light; surely against me he turns his hand again and again the whole day long.
 He has made my flesh and my skin waste away, and broken my bones; he has besieged and enveloped me with bitterness and tribulation; he has made me dwell in darkness like the dead of long ago.
 He has walled me about so that I cannot escape; he has put heavy chains on me; though I call and cry for help, he shuts out my prayer; he has blocked my ways with hewn stones, he has made my paths crooked.
 He is to me like a bear lying in wait, like a lion in hiding; he led me off my way and tore me to pieces; he has made me desolate; he bent his bow and set me as a mark for his arrow.
 He drove into my heart the arrows of his quiver.
 My soul is bereft of peace, I have forgotten what happiness is; so I say, “Gone is my glory, and my expectation from Yahweh.”
-(3:1-14; 17-18)
+(Lam.
+3:1-14; 17-18)

 As for comfort, when we seek it, I can imagine none greater than the happy knowledge that when I see the death of a child I do not see the face of God, but the face of His enemy.
 It is not a faith that would necessarily satisfy Ivan Karamazov, but neither is it one that his arguments can defeat: for it has set us free from optimism, and taught us hope instead.
 We can rejoice that we are saved not through the immanent mechanisms of history and nature, but by grace; that God will not unite all of history’s many strands in one great synthesis, but will judge much of history false and damnable; that He will not simply reveal the sublime logic of fallen nature, but will strike off the fetters in which creation languishes; and that, rather than showing us how the tears of a small girl suffering in the dark were necessary for the building of the Kingdom, He will instead raise her up and wipe away all tears from her eyes — and there shall be no more death, nor sorrow, nor crying, nor any more pain, for the former things will have passed away, and He that sits upon the throne will say, “Behold, I make all things new.”